 Carer's Allowance is a payment to people on low incomes who are looking

-after a person who needs support because of age, physical/learning disability
+after a person who needs support because of age, disability or illness

 If you qualify for a Carer's Allowance you may also qualify for free

 household benefits (if you are living with the person you are caring for)